FrauSpeckner/Dunjarama_CourseModules/README.md

 ## 🌟 What’s Inside?

 **Avatars** are an essential part of making course components engaging and fun.
 They help categorize different **flavours** (themes) and bring visual recognition to various parts of your course.
+Avatars always come in **pairs**, serving as **moderators** that guide students through the course content.

+These pairs make the course feel more interactive and personalized, adding a unique touch to the learning experience.

 ### 🔧 How Avatars Work: